All the info you need to pick the perfect pair of vegan hiking boots for your adventures!

-Everyone has slightly different feet: thick ankles and heels, long flat feet, very arched heels etc. Outdoor brands are smart and have boots to fit every type of feet.
-Take a long, hard look at your feet and decide what style shoes will fit best.
+Everyone has slightly different feet: thick ankles and heels, long flat feet, very arched heels etc. Outdoor brands are smart and have boots to fit every type of foot so take a long, hard look at your feet and decide what style shoes will fit best!

 Boots won’t have low ankle options but you can find high or mid ankle choices.
 Higher ankles offer more support and protection from the elements, however, this comes with extra weight.
 If you’re going to be moving fast, appreciating extra movement and less weight, then mid-ankle boots might be better for you.

 You might even want to think about vegan hiking shoes or trail runners – check out our guide here.

 Q. What’s the difference between hiking boots for men Vs hiking boots for women?
 Typically, men’s hiking footwear is slightly wider, heavier and larger, particularly in the heels, with women’s normally having more traditionally feminine colours.
 There’s nothing wrong with women wearing men’s shoes and vice versa, remember the first point: prioritise comfort and practicality.

 Q. Do vegan hiking boots stretch as much as leather?
 Normally no. This means your shoes will have a longer lasting fit but you do need to make sure you get the right size.

 Q. If I still have leather hiking boots from before I turned vegan, can I still wear them?
 This is definitely down to personal preference but we think it’s better to give an item as much use as possible if you already have it.

 Q. What are the best vegan hiking boots on the market?
 This is completely down to your feet and uses.
 Below you’ll find some good options to pick from!